Guide

 Use this guide whenever the diagnosis, cost, urgency, or specialist fit still feels unstable.
 Pair it with treatment-specific guides so the second consult answers the same decision points more clearly.

-City pages should route uncertainty and trust-intent users here directly.
+City pages should route uncertainty and trust-intent users here directly because this is the cleaner comparison page for plan verification.

 Related decision paths